m20027/m20027/README.md

 # Employment
 1. SA (Student Assistant) (2022-2023)
-    - Teached (Electromagnetism and so on) to student
+    - teach (Electromagnetism and so on) to student
 3.

 # Extracurricular Activities